VolkovLabs/volkovlabs.io/docs/volkovlabs-dynamictext-panel/index.md

 ## Getting Started

-The Dynamic Text panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/marcusolsson-dynamictext-panel/) or use the `grafana-cli` tool to install from the command line:
+The Dynamic Text visualization panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/marcusolsson-dynamictext-panel/) or utilizing the Grafana command line tool.
+For the latter, use the following command:

 ```bash
 grafana-cli plugins install marcusolsson-dynamictext-panel